The pitfalls of next-token prediction: Experimental Verification

-Empirically, we find that $\cheatacc(\llm)$ on a held-out test set is $\approx 100\%$ almost across the board (except for graphs with very high degree where training is challenging).
-The exact values are in \S\ref{sec:more-results}, Table \ref{table:cheat-accs}.
+Empirically, in \S\ref{sec:more-results}, Table \ref{table:cheat-accs}, we find $\cheatacc(\llm) \approx 100\%$ almost across the board (except for high-degree graphs where training is challenging).
 This establishes that to fit the training data, the teacher-forced model has exploited the Clever Hans cheat.

 \paragraph{Verifying Failure \ref{fail:diff-token} (The Indecipherable Token)} Recall that the Clever Hans cheat only applies to all but the first node $\node_1$ after $\start$ lying on the path.
 After the Clever Hans cheat fits the rest of the path during training, we hypothesized that node $\node_1$ may become impossible to learn since the model is deprived of all information about the subsequent targets.
-To quantify this behavior, we evaluate how well the model is able to predict the difficult first node, $\node_1$:
+To quantify this behavior, we evaluate how well the model is able to predict the difficult first node, $\node_1$.
+We measure this on the held-out set and denote this as $\firstacc(\llm)$ (see Eq~\ref{eq:first-acc}).

-which we estimate using the held-out test set.
 As shown in Fig.~\ref{fig:diff-traj} the model achieves a low $\firstacc(\llm)$, approximately $1/d$.
-Thus, the model indeed fails to identify that $\node_1$ is the one on the path to $\goal$.
-It instead resorts to emitting one of the $d$ neighbors of $\start$ at random.
+Thus, the model indeed fails to identify that $\node_1$ is the one on the path to $\goal$ and instead randomly emitting one of the $d$ neighbors of $\start$.

-\paragraph{Removing the Clever Hans cheat via teacherless training \citep{monea23pass}.} We now consider a training setup where we prevent Clever Hans cheating (Failure~\ref{fail:clever}) and examine how learning differs.
+\paragraph{Removing the Clever Hans cheat via teacherless training \citep{tschannen23parallel,monea23pass}} We now consider a training setup where we prevent Clever Hans cheating (Failure~\ref{fail:clever}) and examine how learning differs.
 Concretely, consider modifying teacher-forcing by replacing the \textit{input} $\response$ (which reveals the ground truth) with an uninformative input $\response^{\$}$, consisting of the same special (``lookahead'') token $\$$ repeated $l$ times.
 For supervision in the loss, we still use the original target $\response$.
 Thus, the model cannot fit the targets by looking at the prefixes $\response_{<i}$ and by predicting the next token $\node_i$ via cheating.
 Instead, the model only has access to the graph description in $\prefix$ to lookahead and fit all the targets $\node_i$ for $i=1, \hdots, l$.
 Formally, we maximize: